prerit2803/Pulse-Bot/Bot.md

 ...
 }
 ```
-Our subflow1 is the alternate path of the user case when the repo is empty without any commits.
+Success of these tests shows that the repo is empty without any commits.
 When repo is empty without any commits then the value of bad commit will be 0 and stable branch name is master.

-+ subFlow2
++ Success path: Healthy commit is done and build succeeds
 ```
 public void buildSuccess(){
 ...